Generalized support vector regression: duality and tensor-kernel representation: Tensor-kernel representation

 \section{Tensor-kernel representation}

-We present our framework.
+In this section we study a framework that includes SVR problems of type \eqref{eq:20170222a} (for certain choices of $r$) and that provides a new tensorial \emph{kernelization} of the dual problem $(\mathcal{D})$.
 For clarity we consider separately the real and complex case.
 We describe the real case with full details, whereas in the complex case we provide results with sketched proofs only.